SumiSastri/dev-blogs/docs/computer-code/part2-programming-data-types.md

 ## Initialisation of data and data state management

 These primitive data types have no programming logic and merely represent the type of data and how it is stored.
 The initial state of data is "initialised" by a program.

-In this initialisation process, when a data type is initialised as a string, for example, the minus sign is read, or parsed by code compilers, as a hyphen.
-If it is initialised as data it is interpreted as an arithmetic plus sign an an arithmetic operation is processed.
+The initialisation process gives the data type a location in memory.

+The native types of data - characters and numbers - have an immutable space in memory as they are the smallest storage unit.

+A word is actually a list of characters.
+Numbers are converted from octals, decimals back to binary.

+Data that require more storage space are referenced by an address in memory - a string, or list of characters.

 Instructions provided after initialisation by logical statements, blocks of code and alogrithms are what transform data into programs that are executable.